karandit/fet/README.md

 	- IMPORTANT: you might need to write: "qmake -spec macx-g++ fet.pro", if "qmake fet.pro" does not produce a correct makefile.
 Please see http://lists.trolltech.com/qt-interest/2007-04/thread01126-0.html for details.
-	See also note NUseSystemLocale above.
+	See also notes NUseSystemLocale and Note3 above.
 	- type "make" (this takes a long time, maybe even 1 hour).
 See also note NMkJobs above.
 	To remove the compiled objects/executable: "make clean" and/or "make distclean".